ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/pt-br.md

 Lazer polls for input at 1000 Hz regardless of FPS limiter, which is why the maximum limiter setting will also limit to 1000 FPS.

-If you are curious about how this affects input latency and test your own perception, please run the built-in "latency certifier" at the bottom of settings.
+If you are curious about how this affects input latency e test your own perception, please run the built-in "latency certifier" at the bottom of settings.

 #### If input is only polled at 1000 Hz, what about my 8000 Hz gaming mouse?

 The operating system will still poll at the higher rate, although benefits are proven to be negligible.
-Polling at such high rates can have unforeseen overheads, and we recommend limiting devices to 1000 Hz for system stability.
+Polling at such high rates can have unforeseen overheads, e we recommend limiting devices to 1000 Hz for system stability.

 #### Lazer performs worse than stable for me.
 What gives?

 While on most modern hardware we see lazer outperform stable, there are always edge cases when each user has a different hardware configuration.
-In our short-term roadmap, we are looking to support DirectX (aka "compatibility mode" on stable) and Vulkan, which both have better driver support than OpenGL across all hardware.
+In our short-term roadmap, we are looking to support DirectX (aka "compatibility mode" on stable) e Vulkan, which both have better driver support than OpenGL across all hardware.
 Once this is implemented, performance on hardware like Intel integrated chipsets will improve greatly.

 ### Providing feedback

-#### A feature that I depend on is missing! / Something has changed and I don't like it. / I have found a bug, what's the best way to report it?
+#### A feature that I depend on is missing! / Something has changed e I don't like it. / I have found a bug, what's the best way to report it?

-There's a very high chance we are already aware of this and tracking it for future implementation!
-Please search the [issue tracker](https://github.com/ppy/osu/issues) and [discussions page](https://github.com/ppy/osu/discussions).
+There's a very high chance we are already aware of this e tracking it for future implementation!
+Please search the [issue tracker](https://github.com/ppy/osu/issues) e [discussions page](https://github.com/ppy/osu/discussions).
 If you can't find any matching threads, feel free to [open a discussion](https://github.com/ppy/osu/discussions/new).

-Do note that we are already tracking over 1,000 issues of varying priorities, and it may take us some time to fix issues that only affect a small number of users.
+Do note that we are already tracking over 1,000 issues of varying priorities, e it may take us some time to fix issues that only affect a small number of users.

 ### Other